 Flip the sandwich, turn to low heat, and cover.
-It’s done when both sides are golden brown and the cheese has been melted.
+This chickweed grilled cheese is done when both sides are golden brown and the cheese has been melted.

 Sometimes we spice this up a by adding minced garlic or a dash or two of cayenne pepper.